romland/xorzee/README.md

 - make the camera flips configurable
 - make brightness, contrast, etc configurable
 - can definitely increase requirements for 'send only activity' (it sends when there is virtually no activity now)
+- option to only stream motion (and occasional screenshot in place of video? -- click to start video, on demand?)

 ## TODO
 - recording is a bit too sensitive in these current settings (at least in low-light/night)